microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 * `has_mass_spectrometry_configuration`

-The following slots have been added, specifically on `MassSpectrometryConfiguration`, so that a small number of `MassSpectrometryConfiguration` instances can be reused to describe
+The following slots have been added, specifically on `MassSpectrometryConfiguration`, so that a small number of `MassSpectrometryConfiguration` instances can be reused to describe the following:

 * `mass_analyzers`
 * `mass_spectrometry_acquisition_strategy`